 Is there a difference in the burden of proof for slip-and-fall vs. car accidents?

-Both typically use the “preponderance of the evidence” standard.
-However, slip-and-fall cases may require you (or your personal injury lawyer) to show the property owner knew or should have known about the dangerous condition.
+Both typically use the “preponderance of the evidence” standard; which means that a party has presented enough evidence to show that their version of events is more likely to be true than the opposing party’s version.
+However, slip-and-fall cases may require you (or your personal injury attorney) to show that the property owner knew or should have known about the dangerous conditions.

 How do I prove my pain and suffering?

-Pain and suffering is inherently subjective.
+Pain and suffering in personal injury is inherently subjective.
 It’s best supported with medical records, expert testimony, and personal journals detailing your daily struggles.
-A skilled personal injury lawyer can help you assemble these proofs.
+It is important to document everything; take photographs of your injuries, gather your medical reports, keep a record of your doctor appointments, and note any pain or limitations you experience.
+Our skilled attorneys for personal injury in Miami can help you assemble these proofs.

 Do I need a lawyer for personal injury if the insurance company offers a quick settlement?